 - Travel Tips

 Sant Antoni (Districts)

-Sant Antoni is part of the Eixample Esquerra district and can be found just west of Plaza Catalunya and just east of Plaza Espanya, meaning it's within walking distance from many majors parts of the city, like Las Ramblas, Paral·lel, and Montjuïc.
-If you'd like to discover Barcelona on foot then Sant Antoni is ideal, because practically everything is within reasonable walking distance.
-You can either look for an apartment in the Sant Antoni Neighbourhood of the Eixample Esquerra district or near las ramblas
+Sant Antoni is part of the Eixample Esquerre district and can be found just west of Plaça de Catalunya and just east of Plaça d'Espanya, meaning it's within walking distance from many majors parts of the city like Las Ramblas, Paral·lel and Montjuïc.
+We show a video in which you'll discover the Sant Antoni neighbourhood according to its residents.
+We also tell you the reasons to stay here, local attractions, best places to eat and where to shop.
+You may also be interested to know where are the local libraries, green parks and places to practise sports.
+If you'd like to discover Barcelona on foot, then Sant Antoni is ideal because practically everything is within reasonable walking distance.

 Video presentation of Sant Antoni, Barcelona